obumaniebisu/eduminds-app/README.md

 ## 🚀 Vision

-To empower millions with practical skills, helping them become employable, self-reliant, and future-ready.Update README with full project details
+To empower millions with practical skills, helping them become employable, self-reliant, and future-ready.
+Update README with full project details